France–Russia relations: Russia supports conservatism after 1814

 At the Vienna Congress of 1814–15, Russia played a major diplomatic role as a leader of the conservative, anti-revolutionary forces.
 This suited the Bourbon kings who again ruled France after the Restoration.
 Russia was a leader of the conservative Concert of Europe which sought to stifle revolution.

 Russia and France both supported the successful Greek revolt against Ottoman rule, 1821–1831.
 In terms of minorities living under Ottoman rule, Russia saw itself as the protector of Orthodox Christianity while France saw itself as the protector of Catholicism.
 Russia gave financial support of the Eastern Orthodox Church in Syria and Palestine, while France aided Catholic mission work.
 Russia's impact was limited by distrust of Greek bishops who distrusted the Patriarch in Moscow.

+Charles X and his ministers in the late 1820s sought to strengthen France's position in Europe by pursuing an alliance with Tasrist Russia, particularly under the influence of the Ultras government led by Prince de Polignac.
+The alliance stance was intended to counterbalance Great Britain (Hanover) and liberal forces in Europe, ensuring that France remained aligned with other reactionary powers.
+However, Russia was heavily preoccupied with the Polish insurrection, which prevented Russian aid any possibility of external military intervention to maintain Charles X's regime during the July Revolution.

 Russia led the forces of conservatism that helped crush the Revolutions of 1848 across Eastern Europe.
 In France, however, the Revolution succeeded in bringing the liberal Louis-Napoleon Bonaparte to power.
 Soon thereafter Napoleon's ambitious nephew arranged to have himself crowned Emperor Napoleon III of the Second Empire.
 The intellectual mood in France feared Russian expansionism, military strength, and a premodern Asiatic (or "Tatar") perspective that hated the Enlightenment roots of Western European culture.
 The mood fostered public support for the Crimean War as Britain and France defeated Russia, 1854–1856.